-Pre-Shared Key - To use a pre-shared key, select this radio-button and then click the IKE Pre-Shared Key button to enter the PSK.
 X.509 Digital Signature - To use an X.509 digital signature, select this radio button and then select an X.509 IPsec Peer Identity profile.
 To enable authentication using X.509 Peer IDs.
-X.509 profiles can be configured in VPN and Remote Access >> IPsec Peer Identity.
+X.509 profiles can be configured in VPN and Remote Access &gt;&gt; IPsec Peer Identity.
 Local ID - Select whether to first match Subject Alternative Name or Subject Name during authentication.
-Alternative Subject Name - The alternative subject name (configured in Certificate Management>>Local Certificate) will be inspected first.
-Subject Name - The subject name (configured in Certificate Management>>Local Certificate) will be inspected first.
-Allowed IPsec Security Method This setting is available when IPsec Tunnel is selected as the dial-out protocol. j AH- Authentication Header (AH) means data will be authenticated, but not be encrypted.
+Alternative Subject Name - The alternative subject name (configured in Certificate Management&gt;&gt;Local Certificate) will be inspected first.
+Subject Name - The subject name (configured in Certificate) will be inspected first.
+Allowed IPsec Security Method This setting is available when IPsec Tunnel is selected as the dial-out protocol.
+AH- Authentication Header (AH) means data will be authenticated, but not be encrypted.
 Select to use Authentication Header protocol.
 By default, this option is active.
 ESP-DES/ESP-3DES/ESP-AES - Encapsulating Security Payload (ESP) means payload (data) will be encrypted and authenticated.
 You may select encryption algorithm from Data Encryption Standard (DES), Triple DES (3DES), and AES.
 Tunnel Settings Enable IPsec Dial-Out function GRE over IPsec Check this box to verify data and transmit data in encryption with GRE over IPsec packet after configuring IPsec Dial-Out setting.
 Both ends must match for each other by setting same virtual IP address for communication.
 Logical Traffic Such technique comes from RFC2890.
 Define logical traffic for data transmission between both sides of VPN tunnel by using the characteristic of GRE.
 Even hacker can decipher IPsec encryption, he/she still cannot ask LAN site to do data transmission with any information.
 Such function can ensure the data transmitted on VPN tunnel is really sent out from both sides.
 This is an optional function.
 However, if one side wants to use it, the peer must enable it, too.
 Tunnel Local IP Enter the virtual IP for router itself for verified by peer.
 Tunnel Remote IP Enter the virtual IP of peer host for verified by router.
-TCP/IP Network Setting gs Local Network The default value is 0.0.0.0, which means the Vigor router will get a PPP IP address from the remote router during the IPCP negotiation phase.
+TCP/IP Network Settings Local Network The default value is 0.0.0.0, which means the Vigor router will get a PPP IP address from the remote router during the IPCP negotiation phase.
 If the PPP IP address is fixed by remote side, specify the fixed IP address here.
 Do not change the default value if you do not select PPTP or L2TP.
-IP / Mask - Display the local network IP and mask for TCP / IP 1
+IP / Mask - Display the local network IP and mask for TCP / IP configuration.
+You can modify the settings if required.
+Remote Network The default value is 0.0.0.0, which means the Vigor router will get a remote Gateway PPP IP address from the remote